AutoPas/AutoPasFunctorBench/README.md

     make AutoPasFunctorBench -j12
 ```

+## Profiling

+The code contains optional measurement regions for Fujitsu's Advanced Performance Profiler.
+To enable them set the CMake variable `ENABLE_FAPP=ON`.

 ## AutoPas Version
 To select which version of AutoPas to benchmark change e.g. `GIT_TAG` in `cmake/modules/autopas.cmake`.